Kysek Soft Cooler Review

 Similar to the dry bags, the Trekker comes with a waterproof zipper and a rawhide skin shell.
 This tough combination helps to make this backpack leak-proof as well as semi-waterproof.

 The wide-mouth top means that you have easy access to all of your stored items.
 You don’t have to worry about fumbling around trying to find your desired item.
 With this product, the entry to your goods is huge, giving you ample room to access them.

 For mobility, you will find adjustable cushioned shoulder straps that are quite comfy.
 This is important because, when full, this backpack can be a bit on the heavy side.
 Having capable shoulder straps will take a lot of the strain off of your shoulders and minimize the chance of it wearing into your skin.

 For added ice performance, there will be a semi-thick layer of InternaShield insulation.
 This interior not only helps prolong ice life but also provides an added protective barrier against bumps and scrapes.

-There are also some places that you can easily hang items from.
-You will find an adjustable front flex rope, in addition, to latch guard buckles on the sides.
+There are also some places where you can easily hang items from.
+You will find an adjustable front flex rope, also, to latch guard buckles on the sides.
 These mounting points can come in quite handy when hiking as they help to secure your items from accidentally dropping to the ground.

 Kysek Soft Cooler Ice Life